 Step 1: Get Your Frame, Floats, and Hardware Layout Set

-Here’s where things get interesting: You can absolutely use standard washers from your local hardware store—nothing wrong with that.
+As far as connection hardware, you can absolutely use standard washers from your local hardware store—nothing wrong with that.
 But if you’re still in the buying phase, we highly recommend our Custom Dock Shop washers.

 They’re precision-sized to match our float mounting flanges perfectly.
-That means:
+That means a tight, consistent seal between float and frame.
+In short: they’re not mandatory, just made to fit.

-Step 4: Mount the Floats
+Step 3: Secure the Floats

-Step 5: Final Inspection
+Step 4: Final Inspection

 Once all floats are attached, carefully flip the dock over or lower it into the water to test for balance.
 Check that all bolts are tight and the floats are sitting evenly.